 Before heading for Luxembourg, you need to find out about the country’s entry procedures.
 Do you need a visa, work permit or other documents?
 For a stay of more than three months, if you arrived from a European Union member state or a country treated as such, you must be able to show a valid ID card or passport.
 If you are coming from a third country, you must have a travel document and, depending on your nationality, a visa issued by consular services.

 Once in the Grand Duchy, you need to make a declaration of arrival with the local authority of your new home town within eight days, and complete a registration statement within three months.
 If you are not travelling alone, remember to bring ID and supporting documents for the whole family (marriage or civil partnership certificate, family record book, children’s birth certificates, etc.).

-⇒ With 47.5% of its residents coming from 170 different countries, Luxembourg is used to welcoming people from diverse backgrounds.
+⇒ With 47.5% of its residents coming from around 175 different countries, Luxembourg is used to welcoming people from diverse backgrounds.
 There are various organisations to help and support you on your journey: Support Association for Immigrant Workers (ASTI), Immigration Associations Liaison Committee (CLAE), National Reception Office (ONA).
 Don’t be afraid to ask for help!

 In March 2020, Luxembourg became the first country in the world to have free public transport for all passengers across the whole network.